 - Relevant Entities formed on or after 1 January 2019 must satisfy the economic substance test in relation to a Relevant Activity from the date on which the Relevant Entity commences the Relevant Activity.

-- Relevant Entities performing discretionary investment management registered as excluded persons under the SIBL must satisfy the economic substance test in relation to fund management business from the date of their registration or re-registration under the amended SIBL, the deadline for which is 15 January 2020.
+- Relevant Entities performing discretionary investment management registered as excluded persons under the SIBA must satisfy the economic substance test in relation to fund management business from the date of their registration or re-registration under the amended SIBA, the deadline for which is 15 January 2020.

 - Notification: starting in 2020, all Relevant Entities must notify the Tax Information Authority whether or not they are conducting a Relevant Activity and provide certain additional details including as to the date of their financial year.